barryclark/jekyll-now/_posts/2017-02-03-Automatic-Shutdown-and-Start-VMs.md

  - Download this PowerShell script from here and in the new blade select it as the *Runbook File* and then click *Create*.

 > Please take note this PowerShell was mainly developed by Noah Stahl (see his website here) and slightly modified and used for our scenario here.

+### Link the subscription service admin/owner to the imported automation Runbook
+The action to shut down or start virtual machines needs to happen under a user account defined on Azure Active Directory.
+This user account needs to be both an Azure Subscription Owner on the new portal AND a Service Administrator/Co-Administrator on the classic portal.
+(Please pay attention to the AND)...